Icyfiremario/Based-Engine-CMake/README.md

 - OpenGL

 ### Apple
-Apple support is not planned and likely not going to happen.
+Apple support will be tested and planned as soon as I get a suitable Apple device.

 ## To Do
 ### Core